tjventurini/blog/articles/2021/2021-06-25/README.md

 image: /covers/twitter-resources.png
 tags:
     - twitter
-# publish: true
 ---

-As I recently revived my twitter account, so I thought I share some handy tools for anyone who wants to start their journey on twitter 🤓
+As I recently revived my twitter account, I thought I share some handy tools for anyone who wants to start their journey on twitter as well 🤓

 <!-- more -->